Go-To-Market Strategy

 While the launch of the more affordable line significantly broadened our addressable market, it also introduced a set of strategic risks.

-Much of the go-to-market strategy was intentionally designed to address and mitigate these valid risks, ensuring the launch was set up for long-term success.
+Having a clear view of the risks made sure that our go-to-market strategy was intentionally designed to address and mitigate these valid risks, ensuring the launch was set up for long-term success.

 Potential Risks